All settings are stored in the URL. This is updated every time you make a change.

 Click the Short URL button in Global Settings.
 This will use our server database to store your configuration and automatically convert it to a short URL.

-Subscribers can take Snapshots that saves the short url to their account with a thumbnail of their model.
+Subscribers can take Snapshots that saves the short URL to their account with a thumbnail of their model.

-The ray-receiver illustrates the sound paths considered.
+A ray-receiver illustrates the sound paths considered.
+These include:

 Cross Section mode allows you to slice through your model and see the vertical location of objects.

-View your model in 3D space
+View your model in 3D space in a pop-up window

 The Compass indicates the direction of view.
 Click to reset the view orientation.